 Here are some challenges of productivity tracking with a few tips on how to tackle them:

-Addressing your employees with words like “activity monitoring,” “recording,” or “tracking” would surely cause some amount of tension and of course, affect employee behavior in the workplace.
+Addressing your employees with words like “activity monitoring,” “recording,” or “tracking” would surely cause some amount of tension.

 Think about it.